seL4/microkit/docs/manual.md

 Support is available for the Radxa Rock3b platform which is based on the Rockchip rk3568 SoC.

 Since the platform relies on some closed-source binary blobs for first stage bootloader and then ARM's TrustZone A, we need to compile the U-Boot including these images.
-Detailed instructions on how to do that are avalilable [here](https://docs.sel4.systems/Hardware/rock3b.html).
+Detailed instructions on how to do that are available [here](https://docs.sel4.systems/Hardware/rock3b.html).

 Once the proper U-Boot image is in place, you can simply load the `loader.img` on the board and run it like that (this is assuming you have the TFTP server set up):